 Historian of American Politics, Religion, & Law

 Dr. Breidenbach's research interests concern the history of political, legal, and religious thought, especially in early America and the British Empire.
 He has particular interests in religious liberty, church and state, and the relationship between religion and politics.
-His recent work has been published in William and Mary Quarterly and Perspectives on Political Science, and The Things that Matter: Essays Inspired by the Later Work of Jacques Maritain, and he is co-editor of the forthcoming Cambridge Companion to the First Amendment and Religious Liberty.
+His recent work has been published in William and Mary Quarterly, Perspectives on Political Science, and The Things that Matter: Essays Inspired by the Later Work of Jacques Maritain, and he is co-editor of the forthcoming Cambridge Companion to the First Amendment and Religious Liberty.

 His current book project is entitled, The Pope's Republic: Liberties and Loyalties in Early America, an intellectual history of religious liberty and church-state relations in early America and the Atlantic World.
 He is also working on a second book concerning the politics of names in early America.
 His other research interests include constitutional law and interpretation, human rights, secularization, immigration, republicanism, liberalism, medieval political thought, Catholic Enlightenment, the papacy, and Vatican II.